Grzrzegorzrz/wcs-cryptography/README.md

-Personal work done for Western Cyber Society's Cryptography Project.
+Personal work done for Western Cyber Society (WCS)'s Cryptography Project.
 To be showcased at the 2024 Toronto Tech Expo.

 Includes:
   1. A simple block chain